-Target 8: Surveillance data quality assurance policies are in place at EU and Member State level.
+Target 8: ECDC advocates and supports the adoption of surveillance data quality assurance policies at EU and Member State level.

 There will be continuing emphasis on improving data quality and standardisation of data quality monitoring throughout the EU.
 All data potentially relevant to public health surveillance will benefit from better harmonisation across data reporting systems.